programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 - RStudio with R version 3.0 or higher

 - A basic understanding of how R can be used to modify data.
-You may want to review the excellent tutorials on data wrangling with R
+You may want to review the excellent tutorial on [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data).

 ## Packages for Temporal Network analysis